RaphaelHebert/nsdpy/docs/main.md

 The script creates a folder named *'NSDPY_results'* in the working directory and a subdirectory for each run named with the starting time of the run: **/NSDPY_results/YYYY-MM-DD_HH-MM-SS/**.
 In this last folder the script writes the fasta file(s) containing the results.
 If the --tsv option has been selected two folders called 'tsv' and 'fasta' are created to store the results in fasta and tsv format.
 If the --information option is selected, the information line of the output fasta files are as follows:

-- ORGANISM NAME
+- Organism name (eventual spaces are replaced by an underscore: _ )
-- ACCESSION VERSION IDENTIFIER
+- Accession version identifier
 - \_cds\_ (if the --cds option is selected)
 - protein_id  (if the --cds option is selected)
-- TaxIDs
+- TaxID
-- LINEAGE
+- Lineage

 If the --information option is selected, the information in the tsv files are as follows:
-- Name
+- Organism name
 - SeqID
 - TaxID
 - Lineage